cabforum/netsec/docs/NSR.md

 **Multi-Party Control**: An access control mechanism which requires two or more separate, authorized users to successfully authenticate with their own unique credentials prior to access being granted.

-**National Vulnerability Database (NVD)**: A database that includes the Common Vulnerability Scoring System (CVSS) scores of security-related software flaws, misconfigurations, and vulnerabilities associated with systems (see <http://nvd.nist.gov/>).

 **Network Equipment**: Hardware devices and other components that facilitate communication and data transfer within the CA Infrastructure.

 **OWASP Top Ten**: A list of application vulnerabilities published by the Open Web Application Security Project (see <https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project>).

-**Penetration Test**: A process that identifies and attempts to exploit openings and vulnerabilities on systems through the active use of known attack techniques, including the combination of different types of exploits, with a goal of breaking through layers of defenses and reporting on unpatched vulnerabilities and system weaknesses.

 **Physically Secure Environment**:  A controlled and protected physical space consisting minimally of a physical environment which is: